June Jo Lee

 Co-publisher, Readers to Eaters.

 Co-author, Roy Choi and The Street Food Remix

-2018 Notable Social Studies Trade Book for Young People 2018, NCSSl
+2018 Notable Social Studies Trade Book for Young People, NCSSl

-Orbis Pictus Award Honor Book for Outstanding Nonfiction 2018, NCTE
+2018 Orbis Pictus Award Honor Book for Outstanding Nonfiction, NCTE

-Resident food ethnographer for Google Food and Perkins School for the Blind, providing user insights and strategic visioning.
+Resident food ethnographer for Google Food, Yondu Culinary Studio and Perkins School for the Blind, providing user insights and strategy.

-Consumer / User Experience Researcher to food industry, including Walmart Labs, Good Dog, BrightFarms, UMass Amherst.
+User Experience Researcher for food industry, including Sempio, Walmart Labs, Good Dog, BrightFarms, UMass Amherst.

 Member of Google Food Lab and speaker at food industry events including, Grain Gathering, Monterey Bay Aquarium, CIA’s Menu of Change, Oldways, Nutrition and Health, American Heart Association, Natural Expo West, National Cooperative Grocers.